PrivateSend and InstantSend¶

-This will unlock your wallet, and the PrivateSend mixing process will begin.
-The wallet will remain unlocked until PrivateSend mixing is complete, at which point it will be locked automatically.
+This will unlock your wallet, and the PrivateSend process will begin.
+The wallet will remain unlocked until PrivateSend processing is complete, at which point it will be locked automatically.

 PrivateSend will begin creating transactions and your PrivateSend balance will gradually increase.
 This process can take some time, so be patient.
 You can monitor the process in more detail as described in the following section.

-Any of the following actions will interrupt the mixing process.
-Because the transactions are atomic (they either take place completely, or do not take place at all), it is possible to safely interrupt PrivateSend mixing at any time.
+Any of the following actions will interrupt the process.
+Because the transactions are atomic (they either take place completely, or do not take place at all), it is possible to safely interrupt PrivateSend at any time.

 Clicking the Stop Mixing button on the Overview tab